dansmith-stripe/sa-summit-26-setup/README.md

 You need:

 1. Claude Code installed and signed in.
+2. Link CLI installed.
-2. A Stripe test-mode secret key beginning with `sk_test_`.
+3. A Stripe test-mode secret key beginning with `sk_test_`.
-3. A test-mode Stripe Business Network Profile ID beginning with `profile_test_`.
+4. A test-mode Stripe Business Network Profile ID beginning with `profile_test_`.
-4. A Link passkey configured for the Link account you will use in the exercise.
+5. A Link passkey configured for the Link account you will use in the exercise.

 Set up your Link passkey before beginning: